 Without a PSPO in place to restrict public access in these locations, there is a risk that anti-social behaviour could potentially escalate which would have a worsened impact on the local community.

-Given the overwhelming supporting feedback from the public about the proposed rder, there is a risk to the reputation of the Council if the Order is not progressed as we may be seen to be disengaged from the needs of the community and not proactively delivering against our commitment to reducing crime and anti-social behaviour across the District
+Given the overwhelming supporting feedback from the public about the proposed Order, there is a risk to the reputation of the Council if the Order is not progressed as we may be seen to be disengaged from the needs of the community and not proactively delivering against our commitment to reducing crime and anti-social behaviour across the District.

 Human Resources: